For the year ended MarchFinal/InterimTotal (pence)PID element (pence)1Non-PID element (pence)1DeclaredRecordPayable

 Important note

-This summary of tax consequences for shareholders is intended to provide only a general outline of the subjects covered.
+This summary of UK tax consequences for shareholders is intended to provide only a general outline of the subjects covered.
 It should be regarded as neither comprehensive nor sufficient for making decisions, nor should it be used in place of professional tax advice.
 The British Land Company PLC accepts no responsibility for any loss arising from any action taken or not taken by any person using this material.

 Dividends and our obligations as a REIT